parmentelat/r2lab-obsolete/imaging/README.md

 ## cosmetic (P4)

 * come up with a means to set bandwidth on a node-by-node basis
 * nicer imaging-list (sizes, symlinks, etc..)
+* selector does not seem to check for nodes validity; i.e. `iload fedora-21` does not say that I screwed up and forgot the `-i`